 Annual Meetings

-See below for links to videos, presentations and documents from past gatherings.
+Below are links to videos, presentations and resources from past gatherings.

 The Neighboring Food Co-op Association (NFCA) held its Fifth Annual Meeting on March 5, 2016 at the Arts Block in downtown Greenfield, MA.
 The meeting brought together over 100 co-operators from 35 food co-ops, start-up initiatives and partner organizations from across our region for networking, strategic dialog and workshops.